HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/specialfeatures.markdown

 ﻿---
-title: Editing items with Avtor
+title: Avtor Special Features
 layout: AvtorLayout
 ---

-# Special Features
+## Special Features
 Avtor contains a number of features that do not immediately fit in to any of the other broad categories.
 These features are documented here.

 ## Character counts